 - Metamorphic rocks are formed when heat or pressure is applied to other rocks.

 The primary agent driving these processes is the movement of Earth’s tectonic plates, which creates mountains, volcanoes, and ocean basins.
 Changes in the rate that rocks are made and destroyed can have a profound effect on the planet.
-As the rate of plate tectonic movements has changed over geologic time scales, the rock cycle has changed as well, and these changes have been able to affect climate.
+As the rate of plate tectonic movements has changed over geologic time scales, the rock cycle has changed as well, and these changes have been able to affected climate.
 For example, at times when the rate of plate movements has been high, there is more volcanic activity, which releases more particles into the atmosphere.
-(See this week’s case study for more information about volcanoes and climate.)
 Faster plate tectonic movements also mean more mountains are built in areas where plates converge.
 As rocks are uplifted into mountains, they start to erode and dissolve, sending sediments and nutrients into waterways and impacting the ecosystems for living things.

 Biosphere: The carbon cycle, usually linked with the Earth’s biosphere, includes deep storage of carbon in the form of fossil fuels like coal, oil, and gas as well as carbonate rocks like limestone.
 The carbon cycle is one of several biogeochemical cycles, which all involve the geosphere, the biosphere, and other spheres of the Earth system.